moyanojv/analytics/README.md

 * http://192.168.1.XXX:8787 (RStudio)

 ## Working directory
 Inside analytics folder you will see a sub-folder called 'home' this folder will be mounted inside Jupyter and RStudio and shared between applications.
-All the content will be shared in real time in you computer, Jupyter and RStudio.
+All the content will be shared in real time between you computer, Jupyter and RStudio.

 ## Stop analytics platform
 Enter analytics folder